 2022 photo of Leavenworth Bar with its Nebraska mural on the western wall.

 Mo retired from the bar business shortly thereafter and unsuccessfully ran for the register of deeds in 1996.
 Like John before him, Mo also passed away relatively young at 60 years old.
-It’s current owner, Kirk Anderson, bought the Dundee Dell with a partner in 1989.
-He also owned O’Connor’s Irish Pub downtown with a partner from 2001.
+Its current owner, Kirk Anderson, bought the Dundee Dell with a partner in 1989.
+He also owned O’Connor’s Irish Pub downtown with a partner beginning in 2001.
 While he sold the Dell in 2016 and closed O’Connor’s two years later, he still owns The LB.

 2019 photo of the Sedusa mural on the eastern wall of Leavenworth Bar.

 While it may not be the most recognizable or even the oldest bar along Leavenworth, it has staying power as witnessed by the fact that it will turn 70 years old next year.
-It’s an impressive run especially considering the ever encroaching Med Center which sits just northeast.
+It’s an impressive run especially considering the ever-encroaching Med Center which sits just northeast.
 The working class dive bar with a 70’s feel is a dying breed as other bars in the area such as Marylebone (present day True American Bar) and Bud Olson (Secret Park) give way to more modern bars with new concepts.
-Perhaps the most distinctive thing about the bar is the colorful Sedusa mural on its eastern wall.
+Perhaps the most distinctive thing about the bar is the colorful Sedusa mural by Maggie Weber and Nicholas Clark that sits on its eastern wall.

 Photo looking inside the narrow bar.
 Courtesy of Leavenworth Bar Facebook page.